-If one of your only options when it comes to managing mounting debt which you can’t repay fast enough is to file for bankruptcy, you may be seriously considering filing for Chapter 13 Bankruptcy.
-If you are concerned about whether choosing to file for Chapter 13 can cause you to lose all of your money, such as the money which you’ve invested into your home and the money you’ve saved in your bank account, continue reading.
-To discover what will happen to your money, if you choose to file for Chapter 13.
+You may be concerned if choosing to file for Chapter 13 can lead to losing all of your assets.
+Such as the money you’ve invested into your home or saved in your bank account.
+Here’s a primer on what will happen to your money if you choose to file for Chapter 13.

 The Funds In Your Bank Accounts

 When you file for Chapter 13 bankruptcy, your bank accounts and funds will generally be protected.
 However, the exact details will depend on the specific circumstances of your case.

 In a Chapter 13 bankruptcy, you will typically be required to create a repayment plan.
 It should outline how you will pay back your debts over a period of three to five years.
 During this time, your bank accounts and funds will generally be protected from seizure or garnishment by creditors.

 However, there is an exemption to this rule.
 If you owe money to the bank where you have your accounts, they may have the right to offset the amount you owe against the funds in your account.
 Rest assured that any money in your bank accounts will be safe for the period of your bankruptcy.